On March 22nd NIST released the final version of the SSDF 1.1 (Secure software development framework).

 SBOMs with integrity – When discussing the SBOM (Software Bill of Materials), NIST recommends employing strong protection to the integrity of the artifact, as well as providing a way for recipients to verify that integrity.
 The recipients can be people from both inside and outside the organization, so it makes sense to employ a third-party system for sharing secure SBOMs.

 Binary vs source code integrity – If the integrity or provenance of acquired binaries cannot be confirmed, it’s suggested to build those binaries anew from the source code.
 That is assuming you can verify the source code’s integrity and provenance.
 It’s the responsibility of all links in the software supply chain to provide verifiable proof of integrity, through digital signatures or other mechanisms like an SBOM.

-Overall, NIST considers that “The SSDF’s practices, tasks, and implementation examples represent a starting point to consider. they are meant to be changed and customized and to evolve over time.”
+Overall, NIST considers that “The SSDF’s practices, tasks, and implementation examples represent a starting point to consider.
+They are meant to be changed and customized, and to evolve over time.”

 The SSDF is not a checklist you should follow, but instead provides guidance for planning and implementing a risk-based approach to secure software development.

 Unlike US law-based regulations, the SSDF is going to be business-based – The government will leverage its buying power to get the market to adhere to this new best-practices framework.
 If you cannot show adherence to the framework, you won’t be considered for government contracts.
-We’re likely to see a trickle-affect where organizations considering applying for government contracts will require all their vendors and suppliers to comply as well, and so on down the software supply chain.
+We’re likely to see a trickle-down effect where organizations considering applying for government contracts will require all their vendors and suppliers to comply as well, and so on down the software supply chain.